 Botswana: Country and Foreign Investment

 Botswana has invested in a world-class multi-service telecommunications system that facilitates provision of services remotely.
-Botswana is readily accessible by road from Cape Town, Johannesburg and Durban, as well as from the other neighbouring countries like Namibia, Zimbabwe, Zambia and Mozambique.
+Botswana is readily accessible by road from the South African cities of Cape Town, Johannesburg and Durban, as well as from the other neighbouring countries like Namibia, Zimbabwe, Zambia and Mozambique.
 Electricity and water supplies for industrial use are readily available.

 There is a wide range of incentives for business: